'Alpha Class', Inside the Frat Life

 “Alpha Class” is a documentary created by Danny McManus and his company D-Mak Productions, capturing not just his story as a frat member at ASU, but other members as well, to create awareness of the consequences of hazing.
 The film is split into different parts retelling what was going on during that time and leading to the final moments of the new fraternity.

-“I’d rather cut my arm off than to go what you’re about to,” an unknown member is hearing those words before starting the step in the hazing process.
+“I’d rather cut my arm off than go through what you’re about to,” an unknown member of the fraternity is heard saying those words before starting the next step of the hazing process.